Kiss Chapped Lips Goodbye!

 1. Don’t lick your lips: Unlike the rest of your skin, your lips don’t have any glands to keep them moisturized.¹ It can be tempting to lick them but when the saliva dries out, it dehydrates the lips even more.² There are also acids in your saliva that can further irritate your dry lips.² So don’t do it.
 Also, resist the urge to tear off the peeling skin.² This can cause further damage and actually slow the healing process.²

-2. Wear lip balm: An oil-based lubricating cream or lip balm seals your skin from the cold weather and indoor heating.³ It also helps to lock in moisture and protect cracks and splits from further damage.² If you’re going to be outdoors for a long period of time, make sure you reapply often.³ And remember to use a lip balm that has SPF protection to shield your lips from the harmful effects of the sun.³
+2. Wear lip protectant: An oil-based lubricating lip protectant seals your skin from the cold weather and indoor heating.³ It also helps to lock in moisture and protect cracks and splits from further damage.² If you’re going to be outdoors for a long period of time, make sure you reapply often.³ And remember to use a lip protectant that has SPF protection to help protect your lips from the harmful effects of the sun.³

-3. Stay hydrated: Make sure you’re drinking enough liquids (non-alcoholic),³ which benefits your skin, lips included.
+3. Stay hydrated: Make sure you’re drinking enough liquids (non-alcoholic),³ which benefit your skin, lips included.
 You can also keep the air in your home from drying out with a humidifier.³

 4. Breathe through your nose: Did you know that breathing through your mouth can cause dryness in your lips?³ Hopefully, you’re breathing through your nose the majority of the time, including at night when you’re sleeping.

 Following these 4 quick tips can help you enjoy smoochable soft lips through all the cold winter months.
 It kind of warms you up just thinking about it.
 If you have more tips on chapped lip prevention, please share them below!

 - Whitmore E. How are lips different from other skin areas? http://health.howstuffworks.com/skin-care/lip-care/health/lips-different-skin.htm.
 Accessed November 27, 2012.